 Mandarins and Cuties,

 California is in full swing.
-The Page variety have been outstanding but will soon give way to the Gold Nuggets variety.
+The Page variety (Poppies) have been outstanding but will soon give way to the Gold Nuggets variety.

 Limes;